Americans stranded abroad struggle as border closures intensify

 The State Department was "considering all options" to assist Americans stuck abroad and was "continuously assessing travel conditions in all areas affected by COVID-19," the spokesperson added.

-The U.S. Ambassador to Morroco David Fischer issued a video statement on Facebook Thursday to any remaining travelers saying that officials are "exploring all options, and working around the clock to get every American home safely."
+The U.S. ambassador to Morocco, David Fischer, issued a video statement on Facebook on Thursday to any remaining travelers saying that officials are "exploring all options, and working around the clock to get every American home safely."

 The embassy later announced on Twitter that chartered flights for U.S. citizens had been arranged to depart Friday.

-President Donald Trump said during a press briefing that he was aware of groups of American stuck abroad and officials were working to get them out.
+President Donald Trump said during a press briefing that he was aware of groups of Americans stuck abroad and officials were working to get them out.

 Regarding a large group of students stranded in Peru, Trump said, "We're looking to get them out with military — probably through the military."